 Traditional Partial Dentures

-If you have some natural teeth remaining in an arch, Dr. Osman may recommend partial dentures.
+If you have some natural teeth remaining in an arch, Dr. Andrew Sloan may recommend partial dentures.
 These appliances feature natural looking ceramic teeth fixed to a metal or acrylic base that clasps onto healthy natural teeth for support.
 Partial dentures are the most economical option for replacing missing teeth.

 Partial dentures with metal bases attach to your healthy teeth with metal clasps.
 They can be somewhat uncomfortable, and patients report a good deal of pressure from the metal clasps on their healthy teeth.
 Acrylic-based partials have no metal and feature clasps that are colored to match gum tissue, so they look natural and fit more comfortably.
 They are also flexible and put much less pressure on healthy teeth.